Esri/i3s-spec/profiles/pointclouds/docs/attributeInfo.md

-# I3S Point Cloud layer: attributeInfo
+# I3S point cloud scene layer: attributeInfo

 List of attributes included for this layer.